|Corporate Governance Guidelines|

 A majority of the members of the Board shall be independent.
 However, the Board is willing to have non-independent persons, including members of management, as directors.
 Disclosure of the names of the independent directors will be included in the Company's proxy statement.

 The Board shall review annually the relationships that each director has with the Company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company).
-Following such annual review, only those directors who the Board affirmatively determines have no material relationship with the Company will be considered Independent Directors, subject to additional qualifications prescribed under the listing standards of the NYSE or under applicable law.
+Following such annual review, only those directors who the Board affirmatively determines have no material relationship with the Company will be considered Independent Directors, subject to additional qualifications prescribed under the listing standards of the New York Stock Exchange (“NYSE”) or under applicable law.
 The Board may adopt and disclose categorical standards to assist it in determining director independence.
 In the event that a director becomes aware of any change in circumstances that may result in such director no longer being considered independent under the listing standards of the NYSE or under applicable law, the directors shall promptly inform the Chairman of the Governance and Nominating Committee.

 The Board believes that the definition of independence adopted by the NYSE is the appropriate standard by which to measure the independence of board members.